Plus rebates up to $68 for non-compulsory volunteering means

 Every Member has the choice to volunteer if they wish.
 We have several levels of volunteer service available and each comes with its own combination of responsibilities, financial discounts and/or priority registration.
-You can skip to the table below for quick reference or read on for details about the levels.

 Non-Volunteer Member - Pays $118.
 This member chooses to participate in the Co-op without volunteering for any duties.
 They are full members, supporting the Co-op through their full financial contribution membership fee of $118.
 Though they do not sign up for volunteer duties on campus they are still required to participate in end of day campus clean up.